Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: The numerical stability of PCG

-Lemma~\ref{lem:triangular-solver} provides the values of \(\epss\), \(\epsq\), and \(\epsz\) for using Cholesky factors as left, right, and split preconditioners, respectively.
+Lemma~\ref{lem:triangular-solver} provides the values of \(\epss\) and \(\epsq\) for using Cholesky factors as left, right, and split preconditioners, respectively.

-\paragraph{Finite precision PCG with the left, right, or split preconditioning.} We now present sufficient conditions for the application of the preconditioners in different precisions such that the bounds from Theorem~\ref{thm:backward-forward-err} hold.
+We now present sufficient conditions for the application of the preconditioners in different precisions such that the bounds from Theorem~\ref{thm:backward-forward-err} hold.
 In doing so, we distinguish between the three preconditioning schemes.
 Note that in the case of left and right preconditioning, both schemes culminate in the same Algorithm~\ref{alg:pcg} and possess the same theoretical result, as shown in the following Corollary.